mathewsrc/generativeai-questions-and-answers-app/README.md

 For this project, I opted to create a new user in AWS Identity and Access Management (IAM) and define policies with minimal permissions.
 You can check the policies needed in [policies](tutorials/iam_user_policies.md).

 Finally we can use the command `aws configure` in the terminal and pass the Access Key and the Secret access key that we just created.
+You can set the default region too.

 You can check your credentials using one of the following command in the Terminal
 ```bash